Alonzo Martinez: Strikeforce

 Martinez had a one-fight stint for now-defunct promotion Strikeforce, facing Estevan Payan on January 7, 2012, at Strikeforce: Rockhold vs. Jardine.
 He lost the fight via unanimous decision.

 Bare-knuckle boxing

 Bare Knuckle Fighting Championship

-Martinez made his debut with BKFC at BKFC Fight Night: Omaha on May 13, 2022 against Adalberto Serrano and won by knockout in the first round.
+Martinez made his debut with BKFC at BKFC Fight Night 8 on May 13, 2022 against Adalberto Serrano and won by knockout in the first round.

-Martinez next fought Jordan Christensen at BKFC 33: Omaha on November 18, 2022 and won by unanimous decision.
+Martinez next fought Jordan Christensen at BKFC 33 on November 18, 2022 and won by unanimous decision.

 Martinez fought Jeremy Sauceda at BKFC 43: Omaha on May 19, 2023 and won by technical knockout as a result of a corner stoppage.

-Martinez faced Stanislav Grosu at BKFC Fight Night: Omaha on May 17, 2024.
+Martinez faced Stanislav Grosu at BKFC Fight Night 14 on May 17, 2024.
 He lost the fight by technical knockout in the second round.

-Martinez faced Kurtis Ellis on April 18, 2025 at BKFC Fight Night: Omaha.
+Martinez faced Kurtis Ellis on April 18, 2025 at BKFC Fight Night 24.
 He won the fight by unanimous decision.

+Martinez faced Zeb Vincent on August 8, 2026 at BKFC Fight Night 44.
+He won the fight by knockout in the second round.